dr8co/PrivacyShield/README.md

 [nonce](https://en.wikipedia.org/wiki/Cryptographic_nonce) is used.
 This is done to prevent IV/nonce reuse.

+By default, the encrypted files are saved with a `.enc` extension.

 Future versions of the program may support authenticated modes of encryption.

 ### File Shredder